siefca/attribute-filters/README.md

 end
 ```

-Attributes that have to be altered may be simply added to the attribute sets
-that you define and then filtered with generic methods.
-You can use
-these methods in all your models if you wish.

-The last action can be performed by putting the filtering methods into
-some base class that models inherit form or (better) into your own
-handy module that is included in your models.
-Alternatively you can
-use predefined filters from `ActiveModel::AttributeFilters::Common` module.

 If you would rather like to group filters by attribute names then
 the alternative syntax may be helpful: